If you entered the site here, please click the "Home" button above to start on the first page.

 What You're Paying Now.

 If you have group life insurance through your place of employment, at no cost to you, be thankful.
 If, however, you currently have a voluntary plan, check the details of what you are getting -- and what you're paying for it.
 You may be less than pleasantly surprised.
 With re-enrollment coming up, this may be an ideal time for you to shop the lower rates and get the most for your money.
 This is especially true if you are moving into a new band - ages 35, 40, 45, 50, 55, 60 or 65

-We've had many clients realize this and were able to drop out of the group life plan, purchase an individual policy with a 20-year rate guarantee and actually save money.
-Now the key to this is you must be in good to excellent health to make this work, even if you take medications to control a condition (blood pressure, cholesterol etc.).
-If you're sick, you have a better value in the "pool" as others are paying extra for your coverage.
-My suggestion to you would be to contact the human relations person where you work and ask the following questions.
+We've had many clients realize this and were able to drop out of the group life plan, purchase an individual policy with a long rate guarantee and actually save hundreds of dollars.
+Now the key to this is, you must be in average to good health to make this work, even if you take medications to control a condition (blood pressure, cholesterol etc.).
+If you're really sick, you may have a better value in the "pool" as others are paying extra for your coverage.
+If your health is poor, call and we can advise you as to available options.

 Who Controls Your Insurance?

 It's also important to keep in mind that group insurance isn't portable.
 If your employment ends, your group life insurance will too.
 People quit jobs or get laid off.
 Your next job may not offer benefits.
 If they do, the new company may ask health questions.
 Your health may have changed in the meantime.
 For those reasons, an individually owned policy isn't dependent on your next employer and is portable.
-In today's transient business climate, who controls your insurance coverage is an important consideration.
+In today's transient business climate, who controls your life insurance coverage is an important consideration.